|

 and emotional detachment (The Deadly Assassin, The

-Invasion of Time), and Azmael, whom The Doctor considered his
+Invasion of Time), and Azmael, whom The Doctor considered their

 best teacher (The Twin Dilemma).
 Another teacher, whose